ska-telescope/developer.skatelescope.org/src/tools/binderhub.rst

 ===================

 Jupyterhub allows the use of multiple profiles that override Jupyterhub's default configurations.
-Currently there are two user profiles available by default in the Jupyterhub deployment.
+We are in the process of gathering feedback from the teams on what profiles would be useful to have, as those can only be deployed by a cluster administrator.
+Currently there are two test profiles available in Jupyterhub:

 * default
 * test